-Eggs and omelettes are always a good choice; just keep in mind that most restaurants tend to use unhealthy oils such as canola or peanut oil so ask for your eggs to be cooked in butter or bacon grease.
-The key here is to make sure you’re not chasing the perfect paleo meal; your aim is to minimise the impact the food will have on your body, and most importantly to make sure you savour every last bite.
+Eggs and omelets are always a good choice; just keep in mind that most restaurants tend to use unhealthy oils such as canola or peanut oil so ask for your eggs to be cooked in butter or bacon grease.
+The key here is to make sure you’re not chasing the perfect paleo meal; your aim is to minimize the impact the food will have on your body, and most importantly to make sure you savor every last bite.

 We know making the switch to a Paleo lifestyle takes a lot of time and effort; from planning and grocery shopping to meal prep and cooking, eating healthy isn’t easy at first.
 But we believe that the hardest part is getting started.
 And once you get some momentum going the rest becomes second nature!
 Eating out is the easy part.
 What you’re doing at home – day in, day out – that’s the hard part, so give yourself a pat on the back and make sure to enjoy every bite.